vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key2: aee831c1d8

 *** =instructions2
-Get all columns from the `films` table for films released since 2000 that are in French or Spanish and made more than $20M.
+Get all columns from the `films` table for films released since 2000 that are in French or Spanish and took in more than $20M at the box office.
 *** =solution2
 ```{sql}
 SELECT *